Naturality and mapping class groups in Heegaard Floer homology: Introduction

 Recall that, from the fibration $\Diff(Y,p) \to \Diff(Y) \to Y$, there is a Birman exact sequence for based mapping class groups for any connected manifold~$Y$:

-Thus, from an action of $\MCG(Y,p)$ on $\HFa$, we get an action of $\pi_1(Y)$ on $\HFa$; this action of $\pi_1(Y)$ is trivial if the action descends to an action of the unbased mapping class group $\MCG(Y)$.
-We do not expect this action of $\pi_1(Y)$ to always be trivial.
-However, it does factor through an action of $H_1(Y)$.
+Thus, from an action of $\MCG(Y,p)$ on $\HFa$, we get an action of $\pi_1(Y)$ on $\HFa$.
+This action of $\pi_1(Y)$ is trivial if the action descends to an action of the unbased mapping class group $\MCG(Y)$.
+This action of $\pi_1(Y)$ is \emph{not} always trivial.
+However, it factors through an action of $H_1(Y)$.
+For the proof of a precise formula, originally conjectured by the first author, see the work of the third author~\cite{Zemke1}.

-For the other three variants, $\HFm(Y,p)$, $\HFp(Y,p)$, and $\HFinf(Y,p)$, we \emph{do} expect the action of $\pi_1(Y)$ on $\HF$ to be trivial, in analogy with the situation for monopole Floer homology~\cite{KronheimerMrowka}.
-We will address the question of dependence of $\HF$ on the basepoint in a separate paper.
+For the other three versions, $\HFm(Y,p)$, $\HFp(Y,p)$, and $\HFinf(Y,p)$, the action of $\pi_1(Y)$ on $\HF$ is always trivial, in analogy with the situation for monopole Floer homology~\cite{KronheimerMrowka}.
+This has been shown by the third author~\cite{Zemke}.

 There is also a version of Theorem~\ref{thm:invt-hf} for links.
 Let $\Link$ be the category of oriented links in $S^3$, whose morphisms are orientation preserving diffeomorphisms $d \colon (S^3,L_1) \to (S^3,L_2)$.
-Furthermore, let $\Link_*$ be the category whose objects are \emph{based oriented links}: pairs $(L, \bp)$, where $L \subset S^3$ is an oriented link and $\bp=\{\, p_1, \dots, p_n \,\} \subset L$ is a set of basepoints, exactly one on each component of~$L$.
+Let $\Link_*$ be the category whose objects are \emph{based oriented links}: pairs $(L, \bp)$, where $L \subset S^3$ is an oriented link and $\bp=\{\, p_1, \dots, p_n \,\} \subset L$ is a set of basepoints, exactly one on each component of~$L$.
 The morphisms are diffeomorphisms of $S^3$ preserving the based oriented link.

 \begin{theorem} There are functors